 A better definition of a self-portrait is a created artwork of oneself.
 It takes some planning and careful execution.
-You can use any device you want to capture the image, be it a smartphone or a DSLR.
+You can use any device you want to capture the image, be it an android phone, iphone or a DSLR.
 But self-portraits are more likely to capture the spirit of a person–their attitudes and personality–than a mere selfie.
 Self-portraits are much closer to fine art than the snap-shot photography of the selfie.
 They use poses, props, lighting, and composition to make a cohesive statement.
 Think of them as portrait photography, but you have to do all the work and take the picture too.
-Here are 15 Top Tips on Mastering the Art of Portrait Photography.

 Like classic portraits, these images range from stodgy formal poses to avant-garde exoteric pieces of fine art.
 From the beginning planning phases to the amount of post-production you want to do, you have complete control of your self-portrait.
 The central theme is creativity and making a statement about yourself.

 Creative Self Portrait Ideas Photography Fundamentals and Tips

 Master the Technique of Taking Self-portraits